jsapede/ohmigo-ha-pelletstove/README.md

       payload: "849000"
 description: ""
 ```
-Forced extinction : we send 45°C to the stove (i.e. 1161.000 ohm according to my calubration)
+Forced extinction : we send 45°C to the stove with OTS (i.e. OTR =  1161000 milliohms according to my calubration)

 ```
 alias: Arret chauffe poele FORCE